chanzuckerberg/single-cell/rfcs/RFC-Upload-From-Dropbox.md

 If the upload fails for any reason, the upload container will mark the status of the upload as _Waiting_.
 If the error can be retried a retry response will be returned by the upload container.
-The step function will handle retrying the task.
+The step function will handle retrying the upload.
 The number of times an upload job is retried will be adjustable.
 Initially, the number of retries will be 5 times, with exponential back off.

 #### 8. Failed Uploads

 If an upload is retried and fails enough times(see Retry section) during upload or fails with an error that a retry will not fix, it will be cleanup by the upload cleanup handler.
-Cleanup involved removing the upload from storage and updating the upload table with the _Failed_ status.
+Cleanup involves removing the upload from storage and updating the upload table with the _Failed_ status.

 #### 9. Validation Hand Off